Distribution-free inference with hierarchical data: Introduction

+\paragraph{Special case: equal group sizes.} If the group sizes are all equal, $N_1 = \dots = N_{K+1}=: N$, then the definition of hierarchical exchangeability can be interpreted in another way: the distribution of the data points $(Z_{1,1},\dots,Z_{1,N},\dots,Z_{K+1,1},\dots,Z_{K+1,N})$ is invariant to all permutations $\sigma\in\mathcal{S}_{(K+1)N}$ that preserve groups (that is, any two data values belonging to the same group, should again belong to the same group after permutation).
+This type of exchangeability is an instance of the methodology developed by work such as \citet{chernozhukov2018exact}, which consider predictive inference for distributions that are invariant to certain subgroups of permutations.
+In general, however, when the vectors of observations from each group may be of different lengths (as in Definition~\ref{def:hier_exch}), hierarchical exchangeability cannot be represented via a subgroup of permutations.

-\paragraph{Special case: repeated measurements.} A special case is the setting where we have data with repeated measurements.
+\paragraph{Special case: repeated measurements.} Another special case of interest is the setting where we have data with repeated measurements.
 In this setting, given an unknown distribution $P$ on $\mathcal{Z}=\mathcal{X}\times\mathcal{Y}$, writing $P_X$ and $P_{Y|X}$ as the corresponding marginal and conditional distribution, if for example we assume each batch of measurements has a common fixed size $N$, we draw the training data as

 independently for each $k=1,\dots,K$.
 The test point is then given by an independent draw $(X_{\test},Y_{\test})\sim P$.
 Equivalently, we can formulate the problem as sampling $K+1$, rather than $K$, many groups from the distribution~\eqref{eqn:intro_repeated}, with groups $k=1,\dots,K$ comprising the training data, and with $(X_{K+1}, Y_{K+1,1})$ determining the test point.
 By defining $Z_{k,i} = (X_k,Y_{k,i})$, we can see that this construction satisfies the hierarchical exchangeability property given in Definition~\ref{def:hier_exch} (and indeed, can be viewed as a special case of the hierarchical-i.i.d.\ construction given in~\eqref{eqn:hier_iid}, by taking $\Pi_k$ to be the distribution of $(X,Y)$ conditional on $X=X_k$).